 - Although you don't need any special training or certifications, interior design courses can give you credibility.

 - Good people and sales skills to convince prospects to hire you and to handle objections or concerns from clients.

-- Energy and willingness to hard work including cleaning, moving furniture, painting etc.
+- Energy and willingness to do hard work, including cleaning, moving furniture, painting and more.

 How to Start a Home Staging Business

 A home staging business needs many of the same things as other startup businesses including: